‘DWTS’ Fans Call Foul Over Nelly’s Advancement To Finale Ahead Of Johnny Weir & Skai Jackson

 A second Instagram user claimed that other competing celebrities such as Kaitlyn Bristowe and Nev Schulman had an advantage because they had prior dance experience.
 They explained that Nelly making it to the finale was a steady progression of his ballroom technique.

-During last night’s semi-finals, Nelly and his professional partner Daniella Karagach danced a redemption Paso Doble to “Run Boy Run” by Woodkid.
+During last night’s semifinals, Nelly and his professional partner Daniella Karagach danced a redemption Paso Doble to “Run Boy Run” by Woodkid.
 Their second performance was a Jive to “Jump Jive An’ Wail” by The Brian Setzer Orchestra.
-This second sequence of steps gave Nelly his first perfect set of scores from judges Carrie Ann Inaba, Derek Hough, and Bruno Tonioli who awarded him 10s across the board.
+This second sequence of steps gave Nelly his first perfect set of scores from judges Carrie Ann Inaba, Derek Hough, and Bruno Tonioli.

 In the final episode, Nelly and Daniella will have the opportunity to once again impress the judges with two dances.
 One will be a freestyle routine that has been a fan favorite since the first season of the series in 2005.
 This will allow Daniella to choreograph a routine that will play to Nelly’s strengths in the ballroom.
 Freestyles in the past have ranged from the demonstration of straight ballroom technique to routines that incorporate hip hop, lifts, and tricks.